 By default, in Windows 10, there's no header or footer printed.
 In Windows 7, the text in the header is the name of the document and the date it was printed, and the text in the footer is the page number.
 If you want to customize the header and footer, type the texts you want to use for them.
 Note that you can also use some codes for printing the current date, time, name of the document, or page numbers.
 To see all the codes, click or tap on the Input Values link from the Page Setup window, or visit this page: Changing Header and Footer Commands in Notepad.

 You can also use Save As to change the encoding of your file to match a particular character set.
 Here, a bit of text from our Romanian site digitalcitizen.ro has been cut and pasted into Notepad.

-If you were to try to save this as is, you would get a message that if you save it as plain text, all the formatting would be lost.
+If you were to try to save this in ANSI encoding, which is the default option in the Notepad from Windows 7 and old versions of Windows 10, you would get a message that if you save it as plain text, all the formatting would be lost.

 You can also use Notepad to create HTML files.
-Make sure that Word Wrap is turned on (we will discuss this in just a minute) and type your HTML code the way you would type plain text.
+Make sure that Word Wrap is turned on and type your HTML code the way you would type plain text.
 When it comes time to save your work, choose Save As, and select All Files from the list of choices.
 Then save your file with the .htm or .html extension.

 Do you use Notepad for (light) text editing?

-Notepad has been around for a very long time and continues to be a useful desktop app for writing simple text and HTML.
-Sometimes that is all you need.
-If you need more than just the basics, WordPad might be a good choice.
+Notepad has been around for a long time and continues to be a useful desktop app for writing simple text and HTML.
+Sometimes, that is all you need.
+If you require more than just the basics, WordPad might be a better choice.
 It is built into all versions of Windows, too!
 Do you use Notepad regularly?
-If you do, please tell us how you find it useful, in the comments below.
+If you do, please tell us how you find it useful in the comments below.